unrealwork/atsd-use-cases/tutorials/calculated-values/README.md

 ## Summary

 [Calculated values](../add-calculated-value/README.md) in [**ChartLab**](https://apps.axibase.com/chartlab)
 are useful for creating multiple visualizations from one set data.
-[Axibase Time Series Database](https://axibase.com/docs/atsd/) supports a range of in-built functions which allow end-users to manipulate a dataset.
+ATSD supports a range of in-built functions which allow end-users to manipulate a dataset.

 The St. Louis branch of the Federal Reserve branch maintains [Federal Reserve Economic Data](https://fred.stlouisfed.org/) (FRED), an